Discrete Diffusion Modeling by Estimating the Ratios of the Data Distribution: Additional Experimental Details

 \subsection{Training Details}

 All models were trained with a batch size of 512 and trained with a learning rate of $3 \times 10^{-4}$.
 We clip our gradient norm to 1 and have a linear warmup schedule for the first 2000 iterations.
-In accordance with previous work, we report our results using a 0.9999 EMA.
+We also use a 0.9999 EMA.

 We trained on nodes of 8 A100 80GB or 16 A100 40GB GPUs, using gradient accumulation when our batch size did not fit into memory (as is the case for SEDD medium).